JeanMILPIED/the-engineering-manager-stack/README.md

 ### B- Execution
 #### Build an Execution Plan
-- use Github Issues and Roadmap
+- use Github Issues and Roadmap ✅

 #### Build Features Documentation and User story
-- use chatGPT Templates in Markdown: for Generic, FrontEnd, BackEnd, bug
+- use chatGPT Templates in Markdown: for Generic, FrontEnd, BackEnd, bug ✅

 #### Follow Scrum and Sprints and Workload
+- use github roadmap tool

 #### Evaluate Dev and Cloud Costs and TCO
 - Hugging Face example : https://huggingface.co/blog/dhuynh95/ai-tco-calculator

 #### Build sharable Rules documents
 - with Notion (free)
+- the BUG decision tool:

 #### Boost coding efficiency and Code Documentation
 - https://www.cursor.com/pricing (Cursor is 20$/month)